Monte Cusna

-Monte Cusna is the 2nd highest peak in the northern Apennines after Monte Cimone.
-But, it is much steeper and more remote.
+Monte Cusna is the second highest peak in the northern Apennines after Monte Cimone.

 Geography

 The mountain is located along the Appennino Crest Trail (A00) between Cerreto and Lagastrello Passes, with an altitude of 2120 m.
 It is also known as Uomo Morto (Italian: "Dead Man"), "Uomo che Dorme" ("Sleeping Man") or "Il Gigante" ("The Giant") for its appearance, resembling a lying man.

 The peak is situated in the comune of Villa Minozzo, some 3 kilometers from the boundary of Emilia Romagna with Tuscany.
 It contains a population of Alpine marmots, as well as, herds of semi-wild horses that graze on its slopes.

 Territory and natural attractions

 The imposing mountain range, visible from the Po Valley, is formed by the Monte Cusna and secondary peaks of the Sasso of the Dead (2078 m) and Mount La Piella (2071 m).
 The mountain ridge forms the characteristic profile that resembles that of a man stretched out, said Dead Man or Giant.
 From the latter name is named after the protected area of the former Gigante Park, now part of the National Park of the Tuscan-Emilian Apennines.
 It lies to the north of the main ridge of the Apennines between Tuscany and Emilia, separated by the valley of the river Ozola.